george-hawkins/arf-drone/docs/transmitter-getting-started.md

 Upgrade
 -------

-For upgrading we're going to connect the transmitter to the computer again but this time without turning the transmitter on first.
-When you connected the transmitter you may here a little pop from its speaker but nothing else should happen.
+For upgrading we're going to connect the transmitter to the computer again but this time the transmitter **must** be turned off when you connect the USB cable.
+When you connect the transmitter you may here a little pop from its speaker but nothing else should happen - the transmitter should appear to be in a turned-off state (but actually, it's waiting silently for a firmware update).

 Now, using OpenTX Companion, let's download the latest OpenTX firmware suitable for your transmitter (assuming you haven't already done so - OpenTX Companion nags you everytime you restart it to do so).
 Go to the _File_ menu and select _Download..._, then click _Check for updates_.
 It'll go off and find the latest firmware and prompt you to save it to your local drive - do so.
 Now we're ready to write the latest version of OpenTX to the transmitter - go to the _Read/Write_ menu and select _Write Firmware to Radio_.
 It will now pop up a dialog showing the details of the firmware version you just downloaded, just click the _Write to TX_ button.
 Now you'll see a progress bar, click _Show Details_ and you'll then see a more informative indication of progress.